vaugerbird/sstv-backpack/README.md

 3. v1.2 (PLANNED):
     * Switch to an entirely top-mounted SMD design, while still being hand-solderable
     * Retain all features of the v1.1 board
     * Pogo pins for power will be mounted on the board
-    * Switch to USB-C instead of USB Mini-B

 ## Assembly Instructions
 1. Upload your desired [Gerber](./hardware/gerbers/) file to your desired PCB manufacturer.
 I used OSHPark, but JLCPCB or PCBWay are good manufacturers too.